laravel/docs/scout.md

         use Searchable;

         /**
-         * Get the unique id to use in the search index.
+         * Get the value used to index the model.
          *
-         * @return array
+         * @return mixed
          */
         public function getScoutKey()
         {